JŽ series 441

-The JŽ class 441 is an electric locomotive built for Yugoslav Railways.
-The units are now used by Hrvatske željeznice (HŽ class 1141), Željeznice Federacije Bosne i Hercegovine, Željeznice Republike Srpske, Serbian Railways and Rail transport of TPP Nikola Tesla (ŽS 441), Makedonski Železnici, Turkish State Railways and Romanian Railways-CFR.
+The JŽ series 441 is an electric locomotive built for Yugoslav Railways.
+The units are now used by Hrvatske željeznice (HŽ series 1141), Željeznice Federacije Bosne i Hercegovine, Željeznice Republike Srpske, Železnice Srbije and rail transport of TPP Nikola Tesla (ŽS 441), Makedonski Železnici, Turkish State Railways and Romanian Railways-CFR.

 History

 This series is originally based on the license of the Swedish company ASEA and the SJ Rb locomotive from Sweden.
 It was produced in order to be used as a universal locomotive, for both passenger and freight traffic on mainline electrified routes.
 There was also a need to have a powerful electric locomotive to pull freight.
 Originally, it had diode voltage selector.
 A later, modernised series, the 3xx subseries, include thyristor voltage selector, and an on-board computer.
 Later 3xx series have an onboard look-behind-camera for video surveillance of the sides and also new livery.

 Voltage

 This locomotive utilises 25 kV/50 Hz AC.